Hawaiian Electrical Company (HECO) and the Pearl Harbor Cable Pull

 Measuring Friction & Polywater’s Pull-Planner®

-AE approached American Polywater early in their planning to be a key partner in achieving successful cable pulls.
+AE approached Polywater early in their planning to be a key partner in achieving successful cable pulls.
 An important tool was Polywater’s proprietary software program called the Pull-Planner, developed by John Fee, Polywater’s president at the time.
 The software’s primary benefit is the ability to easily change variables such as the friction coefficient, incoming tension, and conduit data for any given cable pull.

 For the Ford Island project, the Pull-Planner software was used extensively during the pull analysis, which was part of the pre-planning steps.
 With a tension maximum on the cable of 12,000 lbs (54 kN), the software indicated the field friction coefficient would need to be below 0.28.